davidalger/m2demo/README.md

 A complete demo environment powered by Vagrant using either Digital Ocean or Virtual Box as a provider.

 ## The Stack
-This builds a virtual machine running Cent OS 6.7, MySql 5.6, PHP 7.0, Nginx 1.8, and Varnish 4.1 and installs Magento 2.0 complete with sample data.
+This builds a virtual machine running Cent OS 6.7, MySql 5.6, PHP 7.0, Nginx 1.8, and Varnish 4.1 and installs the latest stable release of Magento 2 complete with sample data.
 By default, Community Edition is installed, but this can be changed to install Enterprise Edition in the config.rb file for those who have access.

 ## Requirements